luukbrauckmann/luukbrauckmann/README.md

 ## 🎯 Things I like

 - 💻 Programming
 - 🎨 Pure HTML & CSS solutions
 - ☕ Coffee
 - 🍷 Wine
 - 🍺 Beer
 - 🍝 Italian food
+- 🐈 Cats
 - 🏡 Home-lab & self-hosting
+- 🧱 LEGO

+## 🧭 My Philosophy

+I don't just go for this or that framework.
+I aim to use the least powerful tool required to do the job.

 ## 🔍 Currently exploring